omeka-s-modules/StaticSiteExport/README.md

 $ git clone git@github.com:omeka/gohugo-theme-omeka-s.git
 ```

-Make sure that you clone the repository in the module's data/ direcotry.
-Here, Git
+It's not required, but we recommend that you clone the repository in the module's
-will ignore the theme directory so you don't accidentally commit it to the module
+data/ direcotry, alongside the theme's ZIP file.
+Here, Git will ignore the theme
-repository.
+directory so you don't accidentally commit it to the module repository.

 After modifying the theme, make sure you update the theme's ZIP file before pushing
 changes: